yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 ### Download [php-build.sh](https://raw.githubusercontent.com/yoander/sysadmin/master/shscript/php-build.sh) script from Github

 [php-build.sh](https://raw.githubusercontent.com/yoander/sysadmin/master/shscript/php-build.sh) script is helper for PHP compilation process.
-Enable the most used extensions as: curl, openssl, intl, mysql, pcre, ... and allows to install PHP in custom DIR, offers options to compile PHP with Apache (prefork or worker) or fpm support.
+Enable the most used extensions as: curl, openssl, intl, mysql, pcre, ... and it allows to install PHP in custom DIR, it offers options to compile PHP with Apache (prefork or worker) or fpm support.

 You can modify [php-build.sh](https://raw.githubusercontent.com/yoander/sysadmin/master/shscript/php-build.sh) according your needs.